Extrusion Process: Definition, Working Principle, Types, Applications, Advantages, and Disadvantages [Notes with PDF]

 Cold Extrusion Forging is a backward extrusion process.
 The process of Cold Extrusion forging is the same as that of Impact Extrusion.
 In this process, the movement of the punch or ram is a little bit slower as compared to Impact Extrusion.

-Applications of Extrusion Process:
+Applications of Extrusion Process

 • The extrusion process is mainly used in the formation of hollow pipes and it can also be used in the production industry.
-Apart from that, for making instant foods and snacks type products, extrusion process is preferred by manufacturers.
+Apart from that, for making instant foods and snacks type products, food extrusion process is preferred by manufacturers.
 In the case of food processing, extrusion process is used to heat the product and develop a liquid stage of the product.
 Also, in cooking, the extrusion process is used nowadays which includes mixing, shearing, separation, cooling, heating, etc. For removing the moisture from the products and also for encapsulating material, the extrusion process is taken into account by the producers.

 • However, to develop ready-to-eat material cold extrusion process is used.
 As an example, pasta is manufactured with the help of a cold extrusion process.
 These types of products are incorporated with low moisture due to which the life cycle of products is increased and also it is more convenient to serve the customers.